 This method of delivery is also more cost-effective.
 As there is no need for drivers to go back and forth to pick-up locations after each drop-off, the number of delivery runs is reduced.
 And that means more drivers are available to handle more orders at much better fuel per mileage cost.

-Having fewer deliveries benefits both single or multi-depot planning, as well.
+Having fewer deliveries benefits both single vs multi-depot planning, as well.
 It speeds up the pick-up process by allowing resources at depot sites to be focused on just a few loading procedures at a time.

 Knowing what is order batching and how adopting it can help you increase the efficiency of your delivery service will make it possible to handle more orders and maximize the capacity of your service.

 When demand outstrips your ability to meet it, scheduling orders on a first-come-first-serve basis isn’t an option.
 Instead, you can selectively choose which customers to serve first, and relieve some of the stress brought on by high delivery volumes.

 Ranking customers as top tier based on the value of their purchase or their loyalty as a consumer helps prioritize deliveries to them and ensures you meet their expectations.

 Capacity constraints and these methods of dealing with them are bound to affect the relationships you nurture with your customers.
 And while you might think that prioritizing would negatively impact the service experience of lower-tier customers, it doesn’t.

 A study on the topic found that prioritization didn’t affect organizations’ relationships with bottom-tier customers.
 It only increased the satisfaction of top-tier customers and improved their perception of the company.

 But determining which orders are more important is difficult when large volumes of orders arrive at your headquarters.

 Delivery Management Software can enable you to automatically assign priority to each customer.
 The system will flag top-tier orders and schedule them for delivery first, which will minimize the workload of your fleet.
 Or rather, increase capacity so you can fulfil more orders.